mahirk/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+For this example I will use the pose detection and the object detection to make a combined detection camera for a door.
+The camera will detect when a person is passing by the apartment door (and will be abe to ignore random objects past the door.)
+Along-side that the pose detection will allow us to create a motion when we want the doorbell to ring, a secret action of sorts.

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
-1. When does it fail?
+2. When does it fail?
-1. When it fails, why does it fail?
+3. When it fails, why does it fail?
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?
-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?
-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

 ### Part D
 ### Characterize your own Observant system